ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 # DRAGON Development Guide

 Submissions to the DRAGON challenge need to generate predictions for the test set of each task.
 The predictions should be stored in a specific format, as described in the [dataset convention](/documentation/dataset_convention.md).
 The predictions are then evaluated on the Grand Challenge platform.
-To generate the predictions, examples from the training set can be used.
+To generate the predictions, examples from the training set may be used.
 These examples can be used to fine-tune a model, provide few-shot examples, or be used in any other way to generate predictions for the test set.
-For model selection, the validation set can be used.
+For model selection, the validation set may be used.

 To facilitate the development of algorithms, we provide a [submission template](https://github.com/DIAGNijmegen/dragon_submission) that solves each task using a BERT-like model.
-Alternatively, when using generative models, this template using LLMs (Gemma2 using the Ollama framework) can be used as starting point: [dragon_submission_llm_extractinator_gemma2](https://github.com/DIAGNijmegen/dragon_submission_llm_extractinator_gemma2).
+Alternatively, when using generative models, [this template]((https://github.com/DIAGNijmegen/dragon_submission_llm_extractinator_gemma2)) uses LLMs (Gemma2 using the Ollama framework) and can be used as starting point.

 Additionally, we provide synthetic datasets that can be used for debugging and testing.

-Note: the validation set may not be used as training data, such that the robustness of the algorithm can be assessed through the cross-validation setup of the DRAGON benchmark.
+Note: the validation set may not be used as additional training data, such that the robustness of the algorithm can be assessed through the cross-validation setup of the DRAGON benchmark.

 ## Format for submissions
 Submissions to the DRAGON challenge are to be made as Docker containers.
-Thse Docker containers must encapsulate all **training resources** (e.g., pretrained model weights, fine-tuning strategy, and/or prompting strategy with few-shot examples) and the components needed to **generate predictions** for the test cases.
+Thse Docker containers must encapsulate **all training resources** (e.g., pretrained model weights, fine-tuning strategy, and/or prompting strategy with few-shot examples) and the components needed to **generate predictions** for the test cases.
 The flow for submissions is shown below.
 Technically, these containers are [Grand Challenge (GC) algorithms](https://grand-challenge.org/documentation/algorithms/) with standardised input and output data handling.
 We highly recommend  the general tutorial on creating
 Grand Challenge Algorithms: <a href="https://grand-challenge.org/documentation/create-your-own-algorithm/" target="_blank">https://grand-challenge.org/documentation/create-your-own-algorithm/</a>.